arbor-sim/arbor/doc/ai_sampling_api.rst

 One probe address may describe more than one concrete probe, depending upon the interpretation of the probe address by the cell group.
-In this instance, each of the concerete probes will be associated with the same probe-id.
+In this instance, each of the concrete probes will be associated with the same probe-id.
 Samplers can distinguish between different probes with the same id by their probe index (see below).